Numerical integration

-In analysis, numerical integration comprises a broad family of algorithms for calculating the numerical value of a definite integral, and by extension, the term is also sometimes used to describe the numerical solution of differential equations.
-This article focuses on calculation of definite integrals.
+In analysis, numerical integration comprises a broad family of algorithms for calculating the numerical value of a definite integral.

-The term numerical quadrature (often abbreviated to quadrature) is more or less a synonym for numerical integration, especially as applied to one-dimensional integrals.
-Some authors refer to numerical integration over more than one dimension as cubature; others take quadrature to include higher-dimensional integration.
+The term numerical quadrature (often abbreviated to quadrature) is more or less a synonym for "numerical integration", especially as applied to one-dimensional integrals.
+Some authors refer to numerical integration over more than one dimension as cubature; others take "quadrature" to include higher-dimensional integration.